bes-dev/openai_models_pricing/examples/README.md

 # OpenAI Pricing - Examples

-This directory contains usage examples for the `openai-pricing` Python library.
+This directory contains usage examples for the `openai-pricing-api` Python library.

 ## 📦 Installation